 Mum Planting Guide

 If you’re received some of our mum plants, yay!
-In addition to supporting our family farms and American Grown Flowers, you’re on your way to some true amazing fall flowers.
+In addition to supporting our family farms and American Grown Flowers, you’re on your way to some truly amazing fall flowers.
 Our heirloom mum crop is a seasonal show-stopper and includes sought-after mum varieties that we’ve been collecting for years.
 Use the instructions below to pamper your plants until the last frost passes and then plant them in your beds or containers for a colorful addition to your fall landscape!

 To determine your growing zone, checkout the USDA’s Plant Hardiness Zone Map.